 In other words, try it.
-After you finish reading this article, make a challenge to be present and aware.
+After you finish reading this article, make it a challenge to be present and aware.
 Next time you get a destructive memory or image in your head, stop.

 Take a Look at your Thoughts

-Secondly, Thoughts are like a movie, you can let them run in the background and get annoyed or actually sit and watch and learn from it, enjoy it, even if it’s a horror movie.
+Secondly, Thoughts are like a movie; you can let them run in the background and get annoyed or actually sit and watch and learn from it, enjoy it, even if it’s a horror movie.

 In fact, you should spend some time a day meditating, practicing mindfulness, or just sitting in silence without doing anything that will make your mind roar.
-When your mind starts going wild you sit and observe.
+When your mind starts going wild, you sit and observe.

-On the other hand, It is easier said than done but it is so valuable.
+On the other hand, It is easier said than done, but it is so valuable.

-The practice of observing your thought will train you for when you have sudden situations
+The practice of observing your thought will train you for when you have sudden situations.

 The saying “know the enemy” is also applicable to our relationship with our own minds.
 A good Boss spends his time getting to know all his subordinates.
-Putting it in another way, you should dedicate some time to learn from your thoughts.
+Putting it in another way, you should dedicate some time to learning from your thoughts.

 But don’t take my word for it.
 For instance, a Harvard study was able to show on an MRI the impact o meditation in our brain, and you can see it here.